-As of 2020, more than $1 trillion dollars have been parked in donor-advised funds and family foundations, lying dormant across the nation.
-Last year, more than 76% of DAF dollars never went anywhere, all while DAFs nationwide grew by more than $8 billion from 2019 to 2020.
+As of 2022, more than $1.5 trillion dollars have been parked in donor-advised funds and family foundations, lying dormant across the nation.
+Last year, more than 72% of DAF dollars never went anywhere, all while DAFs nationwide took in over $11 billion more they than gave to nonprofits in 2019.
 It’s clear that donor-advised funds aren’t doing what they were created to do.

 With the racial wealth gap growing, and the rights of our communities and our environment under constant attack – we need a better solution.
 At Seeding Justice, we’ve reimagined Donor-Advised Funds with a new program where donors AND community benefit.

 We know there are people who want to use their wealth to advance social justice movements and don't want to participate in an extractive, wealth-centered DAF system.
 This is why we created Donor-in-Movement Funds.

 Our Donor-in-Movement Funds are an alternative to traditional donor-advised funds, and are set up for donors with vision who want to ensure their giving is in alignment with their progressive values.
 They were created to make actionable and long-lasting change within Oregon’s social justice movements, and built to spend down donations, not hold them in perpetuity.
 In addition, Donor-in-Movement Fund advisors know that Seeding Justice is uniquely suited to connect donors with the emerging, grassroots movements in Oregon whose work moves the needle toward a more just, democratic, and equitable world.